 A water source for your bluebirds is very important here in San Diego County, California.
 A shallow birdbath will provide water for them to drink, as well as a place to frolic and bathe.
 Keep the water clean and full.
-To prevent algae, clean with either 1 part apple cider vinegar and 3 parts water or 1 part bleach and 9 parts water.
+To prevent algae and diseases, once a week clean with either a vinegar or bleach solution.

 Bluebirds eat lots of grasshoppers, crickets, caterpillars, beetles, and worms.
 82% of the Western Bluebird diet is comprised of insects and spiders.
 The other 18% comes from plant berries, especially during the winter.
-Some plant berries that bluebirds are attracted to are mistletoe, juniper, toyon, elderberry, oregon grape, hollyleaf cherry, coffeeberry, pyracantha, laurel sumac, lemonadeberry, currant, and palm fruit.
+Some plant berries that bluebirds are attracted to are mistletoe, juniper, toyon, elderberry, nevin's barberry, hollyleaf cherry, coffeeberry, pyracantha, laurel sumac, lemonadeberry, currant, and palm fruit.

 Bluebirds don't need you to feed them, as they know how to find wild food.
 However, a handout of food may help your backyard bluebirds early in the nesting season, when there might be a stretch of unusually wet or cold weather.
 You can also offer food to a bird that has lost its mate, to help it with the hard work of feeding a clutch of nestlings solo.
 Feeding bluebirds is also fun, and it brings the birds in close.